MACSMIN 2025: Mathematics and Computer Science for Materials Innovation

 - Abstract.
 The Crystal Isometry Principle (CRISP, first presented at MACSMIN 2021) says that any real periodic crystal (under fixed ambient conditions) is uniquely determined by the geometry of only atomic centres without atomic types such as chemical elements, charges, etc. The CRISP confirms our physical intuition saying that changing an atomic type should inevitably perturb inter-atomic interactions and hence relative atomic positions, which was experimentally verified on the Cambridge Structural Database (NeurIPS 2022, CGD 2024) and later on other databases (IUCrJ 2024, SR 2025).

-This talk will finalize the hierarchy of continuous invariants of crystals from the simplest to complete with polynomial-time metrics (PR 2025) and will present the 3rd principle: the precise enough geometry of a real atomic neighbourhood based on a very few numerical invariants characterises any chemical element.
-The emerging area of Atomic Geometry provides continuous versions (geographic-style maps) of Mendeleev's table and can reduce all chemistry problems to geometry.
+This talk will finalise the hierarchy of continuous invariants of crystals from the ultra-fast to complete with polynomial-time metrics (PR 2025) and will present the 3rd principle: the precise enough geometry of a real atomic neighbourhood based on a very few numerical invariants characterises any chemical element.
+The emerging area of Atomic Geometry provides continuous versions (geographic-style maps) of Mendeleev's table and aims to reduce chemistry problems to geometry.

 - Title.
 Crystal Geomap: a visualisation & comparison tool for crystals.